rigbytrash/predator-prey-analysis/README.md

 ## How to Run the Code

 1. Clone the repository.
-2. Ensure `solvers.py` is in the same directory as `template.ipynb`.
+2. Ensure `solvers.py` is in the same directory as `solution.ipynb`.
-3. Open and run `template.ipynb` in a Jupyter Notebook environment with the required Python libraries.
+3. Open and run `solution.ipynb` in a Jupyter Notebook environment with the required Python libraries.

 ---